Vero Beach High School

-Vero Beach High School (VBHS) is a 9–12 public high school in Vero Beach, Florida, United States that was established in 1925.
-The school is operated by the Indian River County School District.
+Vero Beach High School (VBHS) is a grade 9–12 public high school in Vero Beach, Florida, United States established in 1925.
+The school is operated by the Indian River County School District, and it's design is similar to Keyport High School.

 The campus of VBHS encompasses approximately 77 acre, which includes the Freshman Learning Center and main campus areas.
-The combination of school enrollment and the size of the physical plant makes VBHS the largest high school in Indian River County.
-The Freshman Learning Center serves about 750 9th grade students.
+The combination of school enrollment and the size of its campus makes VBHS the largest high school in Indian River County.
+The Freshman Learning Center serves about 820 9th grade students.

 History

 Vero Beach High School can trace its timeline back to the class of 1905, where students learned in a one-room schoolhouse.
 In 1925, the first official Vero Beach High School opened.
 It was located about a half-mile north of the current location, where Vero Beach High School's Freshman Learning Center stands today.

 After Vero Beach High School moved to its present-day location in 1963, the old high school became Vero Beach Junior High School, and VBHS took on a new official name, Vero Beach Senior High School.

 In 1977, the junior high school was becoming insufficient for housing all of the county's junior high schoolers, and was torn down to make way for a new, smaller school, Indian River Middle 8 - the present-day home of the Freshman Learning Center, and soon to become a middle school again, once all the renovations at Vero Beach High School are complete.
 Prior to the completion of Sebastian River High School in 1994, Vero Beach High School was the only public high school in Indian River County.

 Vero Beach High School completed a three-year, $51 million remodeling project in 2009.

-Shawn O'Keefe took over for the 2012–2013 school year.
+Rachel Finnegan took over for the 2025–2026 school year.